 The primary research project in the AMP Lab is the UBCO branch of the SSHRC-funded SpokenWeb Partnership Grant, on which UBC (Okanagan) is a Partner Institution.

-To get in touch, email AMP Lab director: karis[dot]shearer[at]ubc[dot]ca
+To get in touch, email AMP Lab director and PI: karis[dot]shearer[at]ubc[dot]ca

 We look forward to hearing from you!